 - Almudena Cathedral

-Day 3 +4 Seville
+Day 3 + 4 Seville

-Of course, Andalusia, in the southern part of the Iberian Peninsula, shouldn’t be missed in order to get an overall impression of Spain.
-As the capital of Andalusia, Seville is one of the most important cities in the country.
-Be sure to join a flamenco performance or maybe even learn one or two steps yourself.
+Of course, Andalusia, in the southern part of the Iberian Peninsula, shouldn’t be missed if you want to get an overall impression of Spain.
+Seville, the capital of Andalusia, is one of the most important cities in the country.

 Things you shouldn’t miss in Seville